nualagr/the-lord-of-the-rings-game/README.md

 - navigate through the site with ease.
 - modify settings to suit my game-play requirements with regard to
   - whether to play in-game audio
+  - whether to play with the Fellowship Card Pack or the Mordor Card Pack.
 - receive regular, up-to-date feedback about how I am progressing in the game.
 - enjoy the experience of playing the game.
 - receive a visual reward for completing the game.
 - learn some interesting facts about The Lord of the Rings characters.
 - read some interesting quotes by the different Lord of the Rings characters.
-- improve my congnitive function.
+- improve my cognitive function.
 - improve my reaction times.

 #### General User